 Expected Lifespan & Degradation Curve

-The Oura Ring 3’s lithium-ion battery follows predictable degradation patterns.
+The Oura Ring 3’s lithium polymer battery follows predictable degradation patterns.
 Users can expect:

 - Year 1: 95-100% of advertised battery life